 This also depends on how close your host monitors their sites.
 For 80-90% of websites, being on a shared server should not really be an issue.

 Happily there are quite a few companies that offer excellent hosting and comply to the requirements mentioned here.
-Two that you really cannot go wrong with are the following.
-Of course there are many more, but I simply don't have experience with most:
+Personally, I only have experience with Siteground.com and they are pretty good, but there are many more that are probably as good.

 Joomlaseo.com is hosted on Siteground.com, and I have good experiences with them.
 They focus on performance and security and know Joomla pretty well (as well as WordPress, Drupal, etc.), so I don't mind recommending them as a choice.
 I remember that when I moved my first site to them from my previous host, performance immediately went up without additional changes (faster speeds, higher grades in Pagespeed).
 Especially for performance they have some nice great options, like advanced caching that you can activate on top of the Joomla options, and free CDN.